 The Jura E8 has a mode called “expert mode” which allows you to adjust the default customizations for each coffee.

-This is a nice touch, however, there are cheaper superautomatic machines that allow you to have multiple profiles, each with their own default coffee presents.
+This is a nice touch, however, there are cheaper superautomatic machines that allow you to have multiple profiles, each with its own default coffee presents.

 This would be a nice addition to the Jura E8, especially if it were being used by a large family or office.

 The basic cleaning and maintenance of the Jura E8 are super easy, with almost all of it being automated.
-The fact that you cannot easily open up the machine could make troubleshooting technical issues expensive, as you would probably need a technician to do this.
+I do think that the “no descaling” gimmick is a bit of a money-making wheeze, however.

 Messiness of the Machine

-The machine does not make much mess when you use it.
+The machine does not make much of a mess when you use it.

 All ground coffee is kept inside the machine and is dumped in an internal container.
 This container comes out with the drip tray when you detach it from the bottom of the machine.